dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ```

 ## 6.5 Make sure that configuration is correct

-run the following command
+Run the following command
 ```
-snakemake -p  -np   results/variants/annotated/cattle_taurus_10.cuteSV.ERR7091271.ont.minimap2/merged.vep.vcf.gz
+snakemake -np   results/variants/annotated/cattle_taurus_10.cuteSV.ERR7091271.ont.minimap2/merged.vep.vcf.gz
 ```

+This will print out all of the commands that snakemake will run,
+without actually running them.
+If there are any configuration problems,
+you will find out here!

-you should expect a dry snakemake run where all the commands will be printed.
-At this step you can run the workflow with one command "snakemake -j16".
-However, We are going to run each step individually while explaining the workflow.
+At this step you can run the entire workflow with one command
+"snakemake -j 8".
+However, we are going to run each step individually
+while explaining the workflow!

 ## 6.6 Workflow basics

 * The commands to run the workflow consists of two parts: running mode, and output files path.
 * running mode can be either
     * "-np" instructs snakemake to print the commands and parameters without running anything
-    * "-j 8" instructs snakemake to run the script using 16 threads
+    * "-j 8" instructs snakemake to run the script using 8 threads
-* outpath files path follows the pattern the following
+* outpath files path follows the following pattern:
 <img src="snakemake_path.png" alt="sv" width="700"/>

+For example,
 ```
+<<<<<<< Updated upstream
 # print commands to map ERR5043144  using pbmm2
 snakemake -np results/mapping/ERR5043144.hifi.pbmm2.bam

 # print commands to map ERR5043144  using pbmm2 and add haplotag(H0,H1) to the reads
 snakemake -np results/mapping/ERR5043144.hifi.pbmm2.phased.bam

 # print commands to map ERR7091271 sample using minimap2
+nakemake -np results/mapping/ERR7091271.ont.minimap2.bam

+# print commands to map ERR7091271 sample using minimap2
-  snakemake -np results/mapping/ERR7091271.ont.minimap2.bam
+snakemake results/mapping/ERR7091271.ont.minimap2.bam -np
 ```

-* Note: Snakemake will determine all the precedent steps in the workflow and execute them.
-If you can't follow up the workshop pace, just run the current command and snakemake will catch up.
+Note: Snakemake will automatically determine all the required
+preceding steps in the workflow and execute them.
+If you can't
+follow at the workshop pace, just run the current command and
+snakemake will catch up.

 # 7 Analysis of Oxford Nanopore reads (ERR7091271)

 ## 7.1 Let's map the reads using minimap2

-First, Let's look at how the workflow is going to map the ONT reads
+First, let's look at how the workflow is going to map the ONT reads
 ```
 snakemake -np results/mapping/ERR7091271.ont.minimap2.bam
 ```

-As you can see, the workflow will start by creating an index for the reference genome and then using it to map the reads.
+As you can see, the workflow will start by creating an index for the
+reference genome and then using it to map the reads.  to actually run
-to actually run the command remove "-np" from the previous command and add '-j8' instead.
-Snakemake will use 8 threads to run the steps
+the command remove "-np" from the previous command and add '-j 8'
+instead.
+Snakemake will use 8 different CPUs to run the steps.

-Let's check the quality of the mapping by looking at mapping statistics calculated by [alfredqc](https://www.gear-genomics.com/docs/alfred/)
+Let's check the quality of the mapping by looking at mapping statistics calculated by [alfredqc](https://www.gear-genomics.com/docs/alfred/).

 ```
-snakemake  -p -j1 results/mapping/ERR7091271.ont.minimap2.alfred.txt
+snakemake  -p -j 1 results/mapping/ERR7091271.ont.minimap2.alfred.txt
 cat results/mapping/ERR7091271.ont.minimap2.alfred.txt
 ```